dmliao/amorphous/now.md

 I'm a student at Princeton University majoring in Computer Science, and minoring in Creative Writing.

 This page is a catch-all of what I've been up to lately, as well as a few things from the near past and the near future.
-It was last updated **June 13th, 2016**.
+It was last updated **July 30th, 2016**.

 # What I did (recently):

 * Made a short browser game [Starlight](https://amorphous.itch.io/starlight) for [#LOWREZJAM](https://itch.io/jam/lowrezjam2016), which won 10th place (out of ~390)
 * Gave a talk at !!con: [Mixing Paint!
 With Computers!](http://confreaks.tv/videos/bangbangcon2016-mixing-paint-with-computers)
+* Attended SIGGRAPH as a student volunteer.

 # What I'm doing: